timothycrosley/blog/content/project_8_isort_five.md

 ## Thanks For Reading

 Thanks for taking the time to read about the making of isort 5!
+If you want to learn more about the 5.0.0 release, you can see the [release announcement](https://timothycrosley.github.io/isort/docs/major_releases/introducing_isort_5/) on the official project page.
 What do you think of isort?
 Any projects you would like to see in the future?
 Any projects I should try out?

 ~Timothy Crosley